arianesasso/aime-2020/README.md

 **HYPE Dataset**

 Since it is not possible to reproduce the results exactly as in the paper (because not all subjects wanted to donate data to the broader research community), we re-executed the scripts with the available dataset tha can be obtained after filling in the form above.
-This should be the output of the notebook `extract_features_and_predict_bp_from_ppg_hype.ipynb` *best_results*.
+This should be the output of the notebook `extract_features_and_predict_bp_from_ppg_hype.ipynb` *best_results*:

 | **predicted\_variable** | **experiment\_type** | **k** | **MAE\_GBM\_MEAN** | **MAE\_GBM\_STD**  | **MAE\_LGBM\_MEAN** | **MAE\_LGBM\_STD** | **MAE\_RF\_MEAN**  | **MAE\_RF\_STD**   | **MAE\_LR\_MEAN**  | **MAE\_LR\_STD**   | **MAE\_DUMMY\_MEAN** | **MAE\_DUMMY\_STD** |
 | ----------------------- | -------------------- | ----- | ------------------ | ------------------ | ------------------- | ------------------ | ------------------ | ------------------ | ------------------ | ------------------ | -------------------- | ------------------- |